robocorp/template-python-workitems/README.md

 This template leverages the new python open-source structure [robo](https://github.com/robocorp/robo), the [libraries](https://github.com/robocorp/robo#libraries) from to same project as well.

-The template provides you with the basic structure of a Python project: logging out of the box and controlling your tasks without fiddling with the base Python stuff, and a lot more.
+The template provides you with the basic structure of a Python project: logging out of the box and controlling your tasks without fiddling with the base Python stuff.
+The environment contains the most used libraries, so you do not have to start thinking about those right away.
+With `robocorp-workitems`, you can just start creating and consuming workitems for your process steps.

 👉 After running the bot, check out the `log.html` under the `output` -folder.